Writing

 Frank Andrasik, Ph.D.
 (Eds.)

-Publisher content: This comprehensive volume is widely regarded as the definitive practitioner resource and text in the field of biofeedback and applied psychophysiology.
+Publisher content: This comprehensive volume is widely regarded as the definitive practitioner resource and text in biofeedback and applied psychophysiology.
 Leading experts cover basic concepts, assessment, instrumentation, clinical procedures, and professional issues.
 Chapters describe how traditional and cutting-edge methods are applied in the treatment of a wide range of disorders, including headaches, temporomandibular disorders, essential hypertension, pelvic floor disorders, attention-deficit/hyperactivity disorder, tinnitus, and others.
 Applications for optimizing physical performance among artists and athletes are also reviewed.
 A wealth of information and empirical research is presented in an accessible style, including helpful glossaries.

 New to This Edition